ThinkR-open/truffles/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-R Package for Truffle Orchard Mapping and Management
+R package for mapping and managing a truffle tree plantation

-truffles is an R package designed to facilitate the visualization and management of truffle orchards through a mobile application format.
-With truffles, users can efficiently map out truffle orchards, visualize them cartographically, and interactively manage truffle-related data.
+truffles is an R package designed to facilitate the visualization and management of a truffle tree plantation via a mobile application.
+With truffles, users can efficiently map a truffle tree plantation, visualize them cartographically and interactively manage truffle data.

 ## Features

-- **Cartographic Visualization**: truffles enables users to visualize truffle orchards on a map interface, providing a comprehensive overview of the orchard layout.
+- **Cartographic Visualization**: enables users to visualize truffle trees on a cartographic interface, providing an overview of the plantation layout.

 - **Interactive Information Display**: Each truffle tree is clickable, allowing users to access detailed information such as planting date